-- Consider the political and economic environment your organisation is likely to operate in within the next two to five years; for example, employment regulation and the number of women in senior roles are likely to increase during this time.
+- Consider the political and economic environment your organisation is likely to operate in within the next two to five years; for example, employment regulation and the number of women in senior roles will likely increase during this time.

 - Look critically at your existing staff base and ask yourself, 'are they capable of managing these increased compliance responsibilities?'.

-Think about what additional talent you’ll need and the experience, knowledge, skills and capability required.
+Think about what additional talent you'll need and the required experience, knowledge, skills and capability.

-Effective workforce planning in the coming decade means your organisation will need to use a mix of enabling tools, systems and strategies to attract, develop and retain an increasingly mobile and skilled workforce.
+Effective workforce planning in the coming decade means your organisation must use a mix of enabling tools, systems and strategies to attract, develop and retain an increasingly mobile and skilled workforce.

 strategic talent management